ckinzer21/GolfHandicapService/GolfHandicap/README.md

 I will be tracking the past 6 rounds at 80%
-At the beginning of the year, the past 10 of 20 rounds at 80% will be used to determine a golfer's handicap Adjusted Gross Score will be double par (USGA uses double bogey)
+At the beginning of the year, the past 10 of 20 rounds at 80% will be used to determine a golfer's handicap Adjusted Gross Score will be double par (USGA uses double bogey) (USGA currently does best 8 of 20 rounds and averages those * 96%)

 This is how the handicap index will be calc
 From the past 6 scores